LeeChanHyuk/EfficientDet-Face_and_Eye/README.md

 # EfficientDet-Face_and_Eye
 The once detector for detecting face and eye region

-This repository's EfficientDet is from https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch
+This repository's EfficientDet backgone is from https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch